AdaCore/spark2014/docs/lrm/source/subprograms.rst

 1. [A user-defined equality operation on a record type shall have a Global aspect of ``null``; see :ref:`Global Aspects` for the statement of this rule.]

-.. container:: heading

-   Verification Rules

-2. A user-defined equality operation on a record type shall always terminate.

 Null Procedures